How to become a magistrate

 - official appointment

-You can get a valuable insight into the work of a magistrate’s court by arranging to visit one in your local area.
+You can get insight into the work of a magistrate's court by arranging to visit one in your local area.
 This may help if you later apply for selection to be a magistrate.

 You should contact the court before you go, so that staff can direct you to the most appropriate court open to the public.